 How does the testing process work?
 Does it require a blood sample or vet visit?

 A cheek swab and instructions will be mailed to you.
 By swabbing your dog’s cheek, you can easily take a sample in under a minute at home, no blood required.
-Then mail the sample in a provided pre-paid return envelope and your results will be available in a few weeks.
-For more tips, see How to swab your dog
+Then all you have to do is mail us the sample in a provided pre-paid return envelope and your results will be available in a few weeks.
+For more tips, see How to swab your dog.

 How long does it take?